techworkersco/twc-site/index.md

 We communicate and organize every day on Slack.
 [Read our community guide](/community-guide) and [join our Slack](/slack).

-Interested in organizing a group of like-minded coworkers, or want your coworker group to get connected with others?
-[We hold a weekly office hours call](https://www.facebook.com/groups/365534843799176/) where you can connect with other workers in tech who are interested in social justice and can share organizing experiences.

 ### Learn More and Stay Connected

 [Please sign up for our newsletter emails](/subscribe) to hear updates about events and what we’re working on.